MinhNTN11112004/Number-recognition-using-MNIST-dataset/README.md

 1. **Data Preprocessing**:
    - Load the MNIST dataset.
    - Normalize the images for better model performance.
+   - Augment the data to increase the recognition ability of the models.

 2. **Model Selection**:
    - Build a neural network model using libraries such as TensorFlow or PyTorch.